Roger Goodell couldn’t be happier after the NFL draft went off without a hitch

 “We didn’t at any point even consider delaying the time frame on the clock,” Goodell said.
 “We didn’t have any clubs complaining that their information didn’t work.
 That all worked really well.”

-Even after the NFL conducted free agency for veteran players last month, an advisory committee of GMs recommended to the league that the draft be postponed.
-But owners were adamant about moving forward, Goodell said.
-The live event in Las Vegas associated with the draft was canceled.
-The league closed all teams’ facilities to ensure competitive fairness during draft preparations and proceedings.
+Even after the NFL opened free agency last month, an advisory committee of GMs recommended to the league that the draft be postponed.
+But team owners were adamant about moving forward, Goodell said.
+Still, the live event in Las Vegas associated with the draft was canceled, and the league closed all team facilities to ensure competitive fairness during draft preparations and proceedings.

 “I didn’t ignore those,” Goodell said of the objections.
-“You have to hear those and you have to balance those and try to see what it is you can do to try to address those issues. … In my gut, I felt like we should go forward.
+“You have to hear those, and you have to balance those and try to see what it is you can do to try to address those issues. … In my gut, I felt like we should go forward.
 I was very open about that and felt it was appropriate. … I do believe there’s a place where people need an escape, that people need a diversion.
 People need to have something else that lifts them.
 There’s an experience that we’re all longing for.
 And I think that was part of what drove me is that: Could we be that?”

 The NFL focused on the health and safety of participants while making its preparations, Goodell said.
 Executives from companies such as Amazon Web Services, Verizon, Microsoft and Bose contacted the NFL to offer technological advice and support, he said.
-(Amazon chief executive Jeff Bezos is the owner of The Washington Post.)
+(Amazon founder and chief executive Jeff Bezos is the owner of The Washington Post.)

-The broadcast also included a Draft-a-thon in which funds were raised for coronavirus relief efforts.
+The broadcast also included a “draft-a-thon” in which funds were raised for coronavirus relief efforts.
 The telecast set an NFL draft viewership record on each of the three days with an average of 15.6 million viewers during Thursday night’s opening round, 8.2 million viewers during Friday night’s second and third rounds and 4.2 million viewers Saturday.

 Goodell announced teams’ picks on the first two nights, expanding on his usual Round 1 duties.
-He participated from the basement of his home in Westchester County, N.Y.
+He participated from the basement of his home in New York’s Westchester County.
 By Saturday, his on-screen time was reduced and he was able to multitask with work around the house.
 He closed the telecast wearing a T-shirt in an atypically dressed-down appearance.

 “The draft is sort of my spring-is-really-here [moment],” he said.
 “It was absolutely a gorgeous day in New York yesterday.
 So I was putting screen doors up. … I had the draft on.”